pkgs-cloud/Kurento-docker-el7/README.md

 ### Building Kurento on CentOS 7

+**Kurento 6.10.0**

+Kurento depends on several custom libraries and tools such as Boost 1.55 and a customized version of Gstreamer.
+To avoid possible conflicts with system libraries and tools, some Kurento dependencies are built and installed under `/opt/kms` folder.

 1. Install Docker on your system.
 And clone repository.

 2. Build docker image (based on CentOS 7.6 image) and run container